“To you, an unstoppable dreamer and creator, who has the power to improve the world. We believe in you!”

 We already know that teens have enormous potential for growth and learning.
 Studies show the adolescent brain is wired to learn, and increased neuroplasticity means their brains make connections like never before.

-How do we encourage our tweens and teens to get started with their journal, and harness this incredible opportunity to learn and develop?
+How do we encourage our tweens and teens to get started with their journals, and harness this incredible opportunity to learn and develop?

 It turns out that sharing beneficial information with teenagers — despite our good intentions — is ineffective.
 A 2017 study revealed that teens perceive even positive efforts to influence their behavior as disrespectful.